Staying Sober on the Road – A Guide for Your Summer Vacation

 Take Support Networks Along

 Just because you are away from home does not mean that you need to be away from your support network.
 Thanks to today’s modern cell phones and digital technology, you can take it with you.
-There are many free apps that you can download to offer you encouragement and inspirational messages and tips to help you remain sober.
+With so many free apps that you can download that offer you encouragement, inspirational messages and tips to help you remain sober.
+If you’re in the area, you might want to consider attending some of the AA meetings New Brunswick offers.
 There are also apps that can direct you to the nearest support group to where you will be staying so you can connect with other like-minded people on the road.

 Plan Your Activities Before You Go